Sea Fishing in Lofoten – Complete Guide 2026

 Do I need a fishing license in Lofoten?

 No, you don't need a fishing license for sea fishing in Norway.
 But you must follow current rules for minimum sizes, closed seasons, and export quota.
-In 2026, you may export 15 kg per person (aged 12+) from registered tourist fishing businesses, up to two times within 12 months.
+In 2026, you may export 15 kg per person (aged 12+) from registered tourist fishing businesses, up to two times per calendar year.

 What species can I catch in Lofoten?